John P. Marshall: Vác FC

 Aspire GA, owned by Marshall, started negotiations of buying Vác FC in April 2012.
 Following the full scale audit and legal debates Marshall's company became 100% owner of the Vác club in October 2012.

 In the next months the financial and legal situation of Vác FC became more complicated as the previous owner József Héger debated Marshall's proprietary rights.
 Despite the ingravescent situation, the local government and the football players were committed to the British investor.

 As the situation between the previous club owner and Marshall did not show any sign of consolidation after the winter break, the Vác government decided to revoke the rights of usage of the town-owned stadium.
 Following this step the football players, who did not receive their salary for months, called a strike.

 In this chaotic situation the Hungarian Football Federation started monitoring the legitimate operation of the club.
 As a result of this procedure the Federation revoked the club licence on 26 March 2013, not much later the club was disqualified from Nemzeti Bajnokság II.

 At the end Vác acquired the right to participate in the Pest County I. local division, so "the club that has legendary past and an enviable youth program can be taken in hand by the British owner with a clean slate".

 During the summer of 2013 Marshall signed up János Csank as head coach, who undertook the role due to his past with the club.
 "This club has a special place in my heart, I feel it's almost a duty to come back and help."

 Marshall provided a HUF 40 million budget for Vác FC in the 2013–14 season in order that they could get into NBIII for the next season.

+On 29 July 2019, he left Vác FC as his British-owned shares were transferred to Vác VLSE, which became the club's sole owner.